suryaprakash2805/Animation/README.md

 # Animation

-This project aims to enhance advanced CSS properties without using any animation libraries.
+This project aims to enhance CSS properties without using any animation libraries.